Laura Fuentes

 Gumbo Ingredients

-This gumbo recipe does not include okra, mostly due to availability issues outside of New Orleans and because my family does not like the slimy texture it has once cooked down.
-Although, I did add a note in the recipe card about how much and when to add it if you enjoy it.
+The word gumbo comes from the African root word that literally translates to “okra”.
+However in New Oleans, traditionally gumbos have been divided into to large categories – those thickened with okra and those thickened with filé.
+This recipe is made using the traditional filé method, mostly due to availability issues outside of New Orleans and because my family does not like the slimy texture it has once cooked down.
+However, I added a note in the recipe card about how much and when to add it if you enjoy it.

 Related: My recipe for Gluten-Free Gumbo